Glasgow University Union: World Debating Anniversary

 To mark the 30th anniversary of the World Universities Debating Championships, which were founded by GUU, it held a Grand Show Debate on the subject of Scottish independence.
 This was held in the union on 19 November 2011.

 The debate featured eight of the union's ten former world champions and was chaired by the union president, Chris Sibbald.
 Speakers in the debate included: former ITN presenter John Nicolson, Managing Director of McKinsey & Company UK and Ireland Kevin Sneader, Royal Bank of Scotland Global Head of Equities Frank McKirgan, Gillette Chief Marketing Officer and Vice President of Procter & Gamble Austin Lally, now President of Braun and a member of the P&G Global Leadership Council, advocate Manus Blessing, Managing Director of Bain Capital Robin Marshall, former MSP, Duncan Hamilton, and entrepreneur Gordon Peterson.

 Over two hundred of the union's distinguished alumni turned out for the event, including: former leader of the Liberal Democrats Charles Kennedy; former Conservative Minister of Health Gerald Malone; Channel Four Business Correspondent Sarah Smith; Labour peers Lord James Gordon and Baroness Smith, wife of former Leader of the Opposition and friend of the union, John Smith; Lord Justice Clerk Lord Gill; football commentator Archie Macpherson and comedian Len Murray.

-The debate motion of "This House believes in an Independent Scotland", a controversial issue in current British politics, was hotly contested and resulted in a win for the 1987 World Champion team of Kevin Sneader and Austin Lally.
-They won a memorable Worlds tournament in UCD in 1987 of 110 teams.
+The debate motion of "This House believes in an Independent Scotland", a controversial issue in British politics, was won by the 1987 World Champion team of Kevin Sneader and Austin Lally.
+They won a Worlds tournament in UCD in 1987 of 110 teams.
 The Best Speaker prize was awarded to Duncan Hamilton.

 The debate garnered national press attention and was filmed live and broadcast internationally by STV.
 STV's political editor Bernard Ponsonby covered the event.

 Inter-Varsity Debating

 The GUU has an established record of international debating success and prominence.
 It hosted the first World Universities Debating Championship in its current form in 1981 and again in 1990 and 2001.
 The Union won the Championship five times, in 1983, 1987, 1992, 1994 and 1997.
 In addition, the GUU has a distinguished history in the John Smith Memorial Mace, a competition between the winners of regional competitions in Ireland, England, Scotland and, latterly, Wales.
-It currently holds the record for the most overall wins with a total of sixteen.
+It holds the record for the most overall wins with a total of sixteen.

 In more recent years, the GUU has regularly reached the advanced stages of both the World and European Universities Debating Championships, in addition to winning several domestic UK competitions.
 The Union most recently made the World Universities Debating Championships Finals in Chennai 2014 and, with a team of Bethany Garry and Owen Mooney, won the European Universities Debating Championship for the first time in August 2017.